 At Abingdon, staff work hard to create a friendly and collegiate environment where students can thrive and excel in a myriad of ways.
 This is due, in no small part, to the quality of the relationships between staff and pupils.
 We are confident that both students and parents will find the school a friendly place and that pupils will go on to make life long friends.

 Students join the Middle School in the Third Year (Year 9) and carry on through to complete their GCSE studies at the end of the Fifth Year (Year 11).
 Pupils are split into nine houses; three for boarders and day pupils and six for just day pupils.
 Each individual has a house tutor attached to them in order to shepherd them through the Middle School; one tutor for the Third Year and another to guide them through both the Fourth and Fifth Years.
-There is great inter-house camaraderie as students take part in various inter-house competitions ranging from: rugby, singing, debating, and swimming, through to chess and athletics.
+There is great inter-house camaraderie as students take part in various inter-house competitions ranging from: singing, debating and swimming, through to chess and athletics.

-Students are encouraged to seize the numerous opportunities (including all the Other Half Activities) available to them at Abingdon and to grow in many ways: in learning, self-confidence, sport, music and in zest for life beyond school.
+Students are encouraged to seize the numerous opportunities (including all the Other Half Activities) available to them at Abingdon and to grow in many ways: in learning, self-confidence, sport, music and in readiness for life beyond school.

 Our advice can be boiled down to this: work hard and play hard; seize opportunities, take risks, don’t be afraid to try new things, treat others as you would have them treat you, and, if you need help – ask!